wp-plugins/fast-page-switch/readme.txt

 This plugin adds a metabox to the edit screen for pages.
 The metabox lets you quickly switch between all available pages using the Select2 jQuery plugin.
 No need to visit "All Pages" first.

-You can learn more about the plugin in an [article by Jeff Chandler at WPTavern](http://wptavern.com/fast-page-switch-adds-a-quick-way-to-switch-between-pages-in-the-wordpress-backend).

 If this plugin saves you time, please consider returning the favor with a good rating.
 Thanks.

 == Screenshots ==